Back to blog

 However, if you're working on a project that requires extensive peer guidance, you’re using Chrome only, or you have a limited time frame to finish, Puppeteer might be a better choice, given its established community, excellent documentation, and more mature ecosystem.

 On the other hand, if you already have developers familiar with one tool on board, it wouldn't be rational resource-wise to migrate to the other, no matter the advantages.
 Pre-existing familiarity plays a major role in decision-making when it comes to Playwright vs Puppeteer.
+If, after all the considerations, Playwright is your tool of choice, here are some Playwright best practices to help you make the most of it.

 Interested to learn more about other Python libraries?
 Check out our blog post on asynchronous web scraping with Python and AIOHTTP.